-Eagle Terrace has many opportunities to engage with staff and leadership in sharing quality improvement goals and commitments.
+Main Street Terrace has many opportunities to engage with staff and leadership in sharing quality improvement goals and commitments.
 This is achieved through employee engagement surveys, sharing of best practices with other long term care homes, regional quality labs and participation in the Ontario Long Term Care Association Quality Committee and annual quality forums.
 Our annual employee engagement survey provides an opportunity for team members to give their feedback on various issues such as staff satisfaction, innovation, and work environment.
-Based on previous employee engagement results we worked this year to improve two-way communication to better engage our team members.
-This included the launch of two communication forums accessible to all, enabling employee access to timely information and updates from across the organization.
+Based on previous employee engagement results we worked this year to improve feedback and opinion from our team in what makes this an inclusive environment to work.
+We value our team members and the hard work they do and we want to encourage them to continue to voice their opinions.